avighna28/decentalization/README.md

 - Integration with decentralized identity (DID) systems

 ## 📜 Contract Details
-_This section is reserved for you to manually fill in the deployed contract address and ABI once deployed to the Core Blockchain._
 0x1257De6845726921D704F536DcaBC4D69eE7b6380
 ![WhatsApp Image 2025-07-07 at 3 32 27 PM](https://github.com/user-attachments/assets/342a9004-457c-4f41-ad5b-019af17aa882)